When hunger or thirst strikes — whether on the slopes or off — you’ll find plenty of places to grab bites and beverages amid the Rocky Mountains.

 Intimate yet elegant, Bachelors Lounge is an adults-only haunt within The Ritz-Carlton Bachelor Gulch, located in Avon and a stone’s throw from Beaver Creek Resort.
 Peruse the sommelier-curated wine selection, snack on small plates, smoke a cigar and transition right into nighttime revelry during Après After Dark.

 You know you’re in for inventive fare when the kitchen and bar are referred to as “science labs,” as is the case at Breckenridge's staple Modis.
-Try soy-cured deviled eggs and a fittingly named Powder-Hound Sour with Old Overholdt rye.
+Try seared steak and brie with truffle oil and a fittingly named Snow Worries with gin, grapefruit and herbal lime foam.

 Colorado is rich in another time-honored tradition: afternoon tea.
 Discover where you can get in on this classy ritual around the state.